Phobos (moon): Origin

-Most recently, Amirhossein Bagheri (ETH Zurich), Amir Khan (ETH Zurich), Michael Efroimsky (US Naval Observatory) and their colleagues proposed a new hypothesis on the origin of the moons.
-By analyzing the seismic and orbital data from Mars InSight Mission and other missions, they proposed that the moons are born from disruption of a common parent body around 1 to 2.7 Billion years ago.
-The common progenitor of Phobos and Deimos was most probably hit by another object and shattered to form Phobos and Deimos.
+In February 2021, Amirhossein Bagheri (ETH Zurich), Amir Khan (ETH Zurich), Michael Efroimsky (US Naval Observatory) and their colleagues proposed a new hypothesis on the origin of the moons.
+By analyzing the seismic and orbital data from Mars InSight Mission and other missions, they proposed that the moons are born from disruption of a common parent body around 1 to 2.7 billion years ago.
+The common progenitor of Phobos and Deimos was most probably hit by another object and shattered to form both moons.

 Exploration

 Launched missions

 Phobos has been photographed in close-up by several spacecraft whose primary mission has been to photograph Mars.
 The first was Mariner 7 in 1969, followed by Mariner 9 in 1971, Viking 1 in 1977, Phobos 2 in 1989 Mars Global Surveyor in 1998 and 2003, Mars Express in 2004, 2008, 2010 and 2019, and Mars Reconnaissance Orbiter in 2007 and 2008.
 On 25 August 2005, the Spirit rover, with an excess of energy due to wind blowing dust off of its solar panels, took several short-exposure photographs of the night sky from the surface of Mars, and was able to successfully photograph both Phobos and Deimos.

 The Soviet Union undertook the Phobos program with two probes, both launched successfully in July 1988.
-Phobos 1 was accidentally shut down by an erroneous command from ground control issued in September 1988 and lost while the craft was still en route.
-Phobos 2 arrived at the Mars system in January 1989 and, after transmitting a small amount of data and imagery but shortly before beginning its detailed examination of Phobos's surface, the probe abruptly ceased transmission due either to failure of the onboard computer or of the radio transmitter, already operating on the backup power.
-Other Mars missions collected more data, but no dedicated sample return mission has been performed.
+Phobos 1 was shut down by an erroneous command from ground control issued in September 1988 and lost while still en route.
+Phobos 2 arrived at the Mars system in January 1989 and, after transmitting a small amount of data and imagery shortly before beginning its detailed examination of Phobos's surface, abruptly ceased transmission due either to failure of the onboard computer or of the radio transmitter, already operating on backup power.
+Other Mars missions collected more data, but no dedicated sample return mission has been successfully performed.

 The Russian Space Agency launched a sample return mission to Phobos in November 2011, called Fobos-Grunt.
 The return capsule also included a life science experiment of The Planetary Society, called Living Interplanetary Flight Experiment, or LIFE.
 A second contributor to this mission was the China National Space Administration, which supplied a surveying satellite called "Yinghuo-1", which would have been released in the orbit of Mars, and a soil-grinding and sieving system for the scientific payload of the Phobos lander.
-However, after achieving Earth orbit, the Fobos–Grunt probe failed to initiate subsequent burns that would have sent it to Mars.
+After achieving Earth orbit, the Fobos-Grunt probe failed to initiate subsequent burns that would have sent it to Mars.
 Attempts to recover the probe were unsuccessful and it crashed back to Earth in January 2012.

 On 1 July 2020, the Mars orbiter of the Indian Space Research Organisation was able to capture photos of the body from 4,200 km away.

-Missions considered
+During the end of its 12 March 2025 gravity assist from Mars, en route to 65803 Didymos, the ESA's Hera was able to observe Phobos retreating from the planet in its orbit at distances less than 13,000 km away.